-Emotional Changes During Pregnancy and Beyondby by April, C. Sanchez
+Emotional Changes During Pregnancy and BeyondApril C. Sanchez, M.D.

 The main thing to keep in mind as you go through your pregnancy and beyond is that while some mood fluctuations are normal, anything which seems extreme to you should be discussed with your doctor.